 If you’re curious about starting an editorial business so you can work as a proofreader or copy editor, you’ll want to read this interview I had with Nadia Willie.
 Nadia, who is based in Kingston, Jamaica, owns a busy editorial and content company that serves local and global clients.

-She’s also a graduate of my course, High-Level Proofreading Pro.
+She’s also a graduate of my course, High-Level Proofreading And Copyediting Pro.
 Keep reading to get a peek at Nadia’s business and to see what her average day is like.
 I hope you enjoy the interview!

 Hi Nadia!
 Can you tell us about yourself?
 Were you a big reader growing up?